 - Chengdu Expats Facebook Group.
 I moderate the group.

 - Chengdu Gaming Federation.
-Group of hobbyist and game industry professionals living and working in Chengdu.
+Group of hobbyists and game industry professionals living and working here in Chengdu.

 - /r/Chengdu/.
-A subreddit for residents of the Sichuan capital city of Chengdu.
+A subreddit for residents of the Sichuan capital.

 - I’ve analyzed answers from a Chengdu related thread on Quora.